BadFish-HSrui/FPSLocker-Warehouse/FORMAT.md

   - `double`

 - `value_type` exclusive for `ALL_FPS`:
   - `refresh_rate` (forces chosen refresh rate, supports decimals.
-When used, address has no impact, as long as it's using valid data)
+When used, address entry is not needed)

 # Expressions